Victor Noir: Shooting

 On the following day, Grousset sent Victor Noir and Ulrich de Fonvielle as his seconds to fix the terms of a duel with Pierre Bonaparte.
 Contrary to custom, they presented themselves to Prince Bonaparte instead of contacting his seconds.
 Each of them carried a revolver in his pocket.
 Noir and de Fonvieille presented Prince Bonaparte with a letter signed by Grousset.
 But the prince declined the challenge, asserting his willingness to fight his fellow nobleman Rochefort, but not his "menials" (ses manœuvres).
 In response, Noir asserted his solidarity with his friends.
-According to Fonvieille, Prince Bonaparte then slapped his face and shot Noir dead.
+According to Fonvielle, Prince Bonaparte then slapped his face and shot Noir dead.
 According to the Prince, it was Noir who took umbrage at the epithet and struck him first, whereupon he drew his revolver and fired at his aggressor.
 That was the version eventually accepted by the court.